-Unique Tazheran forest-steppes rise up from shores of Baikal Lake to cover picturesque hills and cliffs, and even the peaks of the Baikal Mountains.
+Then we head out on horseback.
+Reliable and responsive locally bred Orlov and cross horses make easy work of the rolling grassy terrain, leaving no lasting impact on this remarkable environment.
+Ride along the Tazheran forest-steppes which rise up from shores of Lake Baikal to cover picturesque hills and cliffs, and even the peaks of the Baikal Mountains.
 The ride takes you through this endemic Godlevsky Larch and up in to the Tazheran Massif.
 Try to spot some of the 150 different minerals present between Orso Bay and Ulan-Nur bay, or simply marvel at the ancient caves and mineral lakes that can be discovered on this ride.
 Locals believe the lakes have medicinal properties and will bathe in the waters to cure all manner of ailments.

-The train arrives to Irkutsk in the early morning local time (the trains always operate on Moscow time).
-From the train you switch to a car to get to the lake itself.
+We will all meet in Irkutsk in the morning (11:00AM) and transfer to the area of Small Sea.
 The trip to Baikal, to the area of the Small Sea will take about 4 hours with stops for rest.
 You will arrive at your accommodation at a tourist base where there will be time to have a stretch, relax, enjoy the fresh air, and have some lunch.
 In the afternoon you will receive a briefing and set out for your first ride to Mount Shebiet.
 It is an incredible introduction to your tour with the unforgettable sights of the Small Sea: the Camel and the Sleeping Dog, the remains of the walls of the ancient Cuirkan hillfort, the picturesque coves of the Kurkutsk Gulf and the beautiful panorama of Lake Baikal, which opens from the top of Cape Shabite.
 Once back at the accommodation the horses go for their dinner while you take a sunset boat trip out to some of the islands on the Small Sea.
 Enjoy a traditional Russian meal around a campfire and watch the starts come out.

 After breakfast you pack up, mount up and set out along the hilly shores of the Small Sea.
 Although you will not cover a huge distance today, there are many ascents and descents along the route presenting different views as you go.
 There will be time to enjoy the warm coves and sandy beaches hidden amongst the undulations and swim in the bays, so remember your swimwear and towel!
 The beauty of Baikal is all around you today as you ride to Mukhorsky Bay.
 This cove is not accessible by vehicle so you can almost guarantee it will be deserted when you arrive, except of course for the wonderful support team who will have everything ready and waiting for you.
 Dinner is served and you have the evening to relax by the fire.